 stack of pancakes on a glass plate on a table

 I often run out of buttermilk!
 In waffles, you can use straight milk, but you’ll have to substitute 2t of baking powder for the 1t baking powder + 1t baking soda that is called for in the recipe.
 The baking soda causes a chemical reaction with the buttermilk, so without it in there, you’ll need to bump up the baking powder portion.
-As an alternative, you can use regular milk, but add a splash of lemon juice or vinegar to give it the acidity it needs to cause the reaction.
+Alternately, you can use regular milk, but add a splash of lemon juice or vinegar to give it the acidity it needs to cause the reaction.

 Can I use whole wheat flour for this?

 Not a problem!
 I often make my pancakes and waffles with whole wheat flour and also with freshly milled wheat or spelt berries.
-I find that when you use whole wheat with buttermilk (like in my original pancake recipe), it makes it taste less wheaty.
+I find that when you use whole wheat with cultured buttermilk (like in my original pancake recipe), it makes it taste less wheaty.

 Sourdough Pumpkin Waffles

-These sourdough waffles taste just like a pumpkin roll!
+These sourdough waffles taste just like a pumpkin roll!!

 • 1 egg